TL;DR

 | Reverse ETL | Varies | Internal data only | Batch (hourly/daily) | Infrastructure cost | Product-led companies |

-Single-source API tools like ZoomInfo or Apollo maintain one proprietary database.
-Fast lookups, but you're limited to what that single provider has.
-If the contact isn't in their database, you get nothing.
+Single-source API tools like ZoomInfo, Apollo, or Clearbit maintain one proprietary database.
+Fast lookups, sure.
+But you are limited to what that single provider has collected.
+If the contact is not in their database, you get nothing back.
+Since HubSpot acquired Clearbit, a lot of teams are exploring Clearbit alternatives that work with any CRM.
+Our full provider comparison goes deep on the differences.

 Waterfall enrichment queries multiple data providers in sequence.
-If Provider A doesn't have the email, it checks Provider B, then C, through 15+ sources.
-Higher coverage, better accuracy, fewer gaps.
+If Provider A does not have the email, it checks Provider B, then C, through 15+ sources.
+We built Cleanlist around this approach because—honestly—single-source was never going to get us past 85% accuracy.
+And 85% is not good enough when every bounced email chips away at your sender reputation.

-The enrichment process follows a consistent pattern, regardless of the tool you use.
+The process follows a consistent pattern regardless of which tool you use.
+But the quality of each step varies wildly between providers.

 Step 1: Input your data